 Disclaimer - this article is revised and updated to include the most current information but is not a substitute for the factory service manual!
 See the TOS Agreement for the full legal disclaimer.
 Although a timing belt job can successfully be done with basic tools plus the timing belt tools and basic mechanical experience, faulty installation of the timing belt can cause severe engine damage so take all precautions listed in your factory service manual.
 Difficulty is rated 3/5 and it will take the average person 1 day to finish.
 A mechanic experienced with this exact engine and with air tools/lift should be done in ~3-4 hours.

-If you find the tips on this page helpful, please use the donation button at the top so that I can continue to keep publishing great articles for free.
+If you find the tips on this page helpful, please use the donation button at the top so that I can continue to keep publishing great articles.
 The service manual is about $80 and doesn't even mention most of the tips here.
 This page has color photos, more detail, and videos.
 Even if you're just reading this to know what to ask the mechanic, I'm sure you'll find this page very helpful.
+The demo engine was partially paid for with site donations and your donation will go into the site!
 Thank you in advance!

 If you've never done a TDI engine, the main difference is that you must buy/rent/borrow the timing belt tools.
 You can use a large adjustable 2 pin spanner to turn the camshaft sprocket and the camshaft sprocket pin can be substituted with any pin of equivalent diameter and length.
 However, the crankshaft lock is a finely machined fit and is required to set the timing with precision.
 My universal sprocket bar couldn't fit the high pressure fuel pump sprocket because the bolt heads were in the way so I used an aftermarket sprocket counterhold bar.